Hungarian history in the world

 The other key terminology here is the „istimah”, the way of gaining the trust of the opponent by diplomacy thus indicating that the Ottoman conquest was not a disaster but a peaceful and gradual happening whereas the Empire gave an opportunity for everyone to quietly join in the hierarchy.

 Thus, the conquest brought about the „müszámmaha”, religious peace and tolerance.
 They say it was especially good for Orthodox Christianity because in this way it was saved from the embrace of the Latin church.

 2. The Christian Mediterranian (half Greek/half Latin) view:

 Well, they simply regard the Ottoman conquest as the end of the world, a complete disaster!
-Yet, at the same time, they see that there was also a revival of the Orthodox church in Constantinapolis which has eventually gained serious independence.
+Yet, at the same time, they see that there was also a revival of the Orthodox Church in Constantinapolis which eventually gained serious independence.